microsoft/mcsa-observability/README.md

 #### Updating Resource Types

+1. Download the file based on your requirement(i.e if you want to deploy just observability dashboard or all dashboards)
-1. Download the file - [ResourceTypes.csv](Utils/scripts/csv_import/ResourceTypes.csv) to insert the list of resource providers to be monitored in the Resource_Providers table.
+	a. - [ResourceTypes.csv](Utils/scripts/csv_import/ResourceTypes.csv) to insert the list of all resource providers to be monitored in the Resource_Providers table.
+	b. - [ResourceTypes_Observability.csv](Utils/scripts/csv_import/ResourceTypes_Observability.csv) to insert the list of resource providers to monitor only observability.

 ![githubfiledownload](Images/githubfiledownload-1.png)
 > Note: While saving to local ensure that you save the file with csv extension, the default is set to .txt